erosvitor/hibernate-n-n/README.md

 INSERT INTO users_profiles (id_user, id_profile) VALUES (14, 4);
 INSERT INTO users_profiles (id_user, id_profile) VALUES (15, 4);
 ```

+### Testing the project
+**Step 1:** Start the application using Eclipse IDE

+## License
+This project is under license from MIT.
+For more details, see the LICENSE file.

 ## Release History